 Any pupil who is found to have made a malicious and/or false allegation against a member of staff may be excluded.
-This will be a suspension or permanent exclusion depending on the circumstances.
+This could be a suspension or permanent exclusion depending on the circumstances.

-Bringing the good name of the school and/or staff into disrepute
+Bringing the good name of the Academy and/or staff into disrepute

-Any pupil who brings the good name of the school and/or staff into disrepute in the public domain may be excluded.
-This will be a suspension or permanent exclusion depending on the circumstances.
+Any pupil who brings the good name of the Academy and/or staff into disrepute in the public domain may be excluded.
+This could be a suspension or permanent exclusion depending on the circumstances.